apache/usergrid-nodejs/README.md

 Currently a work in progress; documentation and implementation are subject to change.

+> **Note:** Usergrid 2.0 SDK is **not** backwards compatible with 0.1X.XX versions of the SDK as 2.0.
+If you are currently using 0.1X in a production application, see below for using the 0.1X version with your application.

 ### Current release

 [Release Candidate 0](https://github.com/r3mus/usergrid-nodejs/releases), available here or on npm